Contact: Laura McPhail

 STARKVILLE, Miss.–Each year, millions of Americans are victims of cybercrime and online fraud with no clear path of reporting or recovery.
 Individuals and small and medium businesses then experience substantial losses, for which no true rate or cost is known.

 Mississippi State University’s National Strategic Planning and Analysis Research Center (NSPARC) has partnered with the public-private nonprofit Cybercrime Support Network (CSN) to provide technical and analytical support to the network’s 211 cybercrime reporting hotline.
 The 211 call/text/chat infrastructure provides cybercrime victims with access to trained specialists that help them through the reporting and recovery process.
-CSN was recently awarded $1 million grant funding by the U.S. Department of Homeland Security (DHS) to expand its Cybercrime Victim Support Initiative to North Carolina, New Jersey and Mississippi.
+CSN was funded from the U.S. Department of Justice Victims of Crime Act (VOCA) to expand its Cybercrime Victim Support Initiative to North Carolina, New Jersey, and Mississippi.

 “This three-state expansion funding will bring CSN one step closer to our goal of a nationwide cybercrime assistance hotline by the end of 2021," Kristin Judge, founder and CEO of CSN, said.
 “What success will look like with this initiative is increased reporting, increased recovery, increased resources, and decreased crime and revictimization.”